 On either side of the shop are basically gift shops where you can pick up your last-minute gift or souvenir to remember your visit to the park.
 At this point, you can turn left and head to Sesame Street Safari of Fun, or turn right and head for Egypt and Nairobi. we’re going to eventually head right but we need to go left to see what else is in this area.
 The next thing we see right in front of us is the Zagora Café.

-his restaurant is an outdoor covered restaurant where you can pick up breakfast and lunch and dinner when the park is open late.
+This restaurant is an outdoor covered restaurant where you can pick up breakfast and lunch and dinner when the restaurant is open.

-Next door is the Sultan’s Sweets ice cream shop to satisfy your sweet tooth while you watch the show.
+Across the way is the Sultan’s Sweets ice cream shop to satisfy your sweet tooth after your meal.

 Next up is a ride that is no-longer operational called Gwazi.
 This was two dueling wooden roller coasters in one location and it opened on June 18, 1999 and contained three fly by elements where the two trains came at each other.
 One side was called Lion and was more of a slalom type of coaster and the other side was called Tiger with tight turns.
 Each side had basically the same stats but were not racing as the did not run side by side.
 Each side was 3,508 feet long,105 feet tall, has a top speed of about 51 mph, and a total ride time of about two minutes and thirty seconds.
 This coaster was built by Great Coasters Inc. (GCI) who has built several other world-class coasters like Storm Runner at Hersheypark and White Lightning at Fun Spot America.

 The park is currently converting this into a new hybrid coaster from RMC (Rock Mountain Construction) for the 2020 season and it looks like it will be impressive.
 It will be North America’s tallest, the world’s steepest, and fastest hybrid coaster and I am really looking forward to riding it.